blittable/essembly/design.md

 5) I have a at-home kitchen and want to offer my products to restaurants.
 6) I have a at-home kitchen and want to offer my products directly to consumers.
 7) I have a delivery service and want to receive orders and dispatch my drivers and track deliveries.
-8) When the customer do the reservation and we reserve seat with customer's order.
+8) When the customer makes a reservation, we can reserve a seat with customer's order.
-9) When the resturant don't have available seat or some food need to be cooked.
-User will get notification 15-20 min before it's ready.
+9) When a resturant doesn't have available seats or some prep items.
+User will get notifications 15-20 min before arrival.
-10) Customer need to order on their phone by scan the QR code.
+10) Customer can order on their phone via a QR code.
-11) Customer need to know how long the order will take and when the menu ready to serve.
+11) Customer needs to know how long the order will take and when it will be ready.
-12) He can make a surprise cake for dating by secret request to the kitchen.
+12) Customer can make a 'secret' surprise cake request directly to the kitchen.

 Design CI/CD Rules: